 - Sales in the third quarter of 2010 decreased 4% compared to the third quarter of 2009.
 Sales in North America were down 2%, and International sales decreased 10% in U.S. dollars and 3% in local currencies.
 North American Retail Division comparable store sales were flat for the quarter. - Total operating expenses were down approximately 8% compared to the third quarter of 2009.
 Operating expenses for the third quarter of 2009 included \$40 million of charges related to our previously announced strategic reviews (the "Charges").
-We did not recognize new Charges under these programs in the third quarter or first nine months of 2010. - The third quarter of both 2010 and 2009 included significant tax impacts.
-During the third quarter of 2010, the company settled certain tax positions related to open tax years, recognized an additional benefit for a change in the estimated annual effective tax rate and recognized approximately \$13 million of interest benefits related to the tax settlement.
-These matters combined for a positive impact of \$0.15 per diluted share.
+We did not recognize new Charges under these programs in the third quarter or first nine months of 2010. - The third quarter and year-to-date 2010 tax benefits have been restated following the March 2011 denial of the company's carry back claim of 2010 net operating losses.
+During the third quarter of 2010, the company settled certain tax positions, resulting in approximately \$30 million of a tax benefit and an additional \$13 million reduction in interest cost from the reversal of previously-accrued interest expense on these positions.
 During the third quarter of 2009, the company recognized approximately \$322 million of charges to establish valuation allowances on deferred tax assets and another \$39 million to reverse tax benefits previously recognized during the first half of 2009, combining for a negative impact of approximately \$1.31 per share.
-These valuation allowances introduced the potential for significant volatility to our interim period effective tax rate. - We reported diluted earnings per share of \$0.18 for the third quarter of 2010, based on net earnings of \$63 million.
+These valuation allowances introduced the potential for significant volatility to our interim period effective tax rate. - We reported earnings per share of \$0.12 for the third quarter of 2010.
 For all prior periods in our presentation, we reported basic earnings per share because that calculation was most dilutive.
 For the third quarter of 2009, we reported a loss available to common shareholders of \$413 million, or a loss per share of \$1.51.
 In the third quarter of 2009, after-tax Charges negatively impacted earnings per share by \$0.12.